vand3rlinden/vand3rlinden.github.io/content/post/m365-protect-against-aitm-phishing.md

 Why it helps: Blocks attackers using stolen credentials via AiTM phishing, even if they bypass MFA, because their device won’t meet compliance requirements.

-Tip: Also include the standard (non-privileged) accounts of the admins, as attackers can often find information online (e.g., LinkedIn) and target them with phishing emails sent to their regular user accounts.

 [Policy Implementation](https://learn.microsoft.com/en-us/entra/identity/conditional-access/policy-alt-admin-device-compliand-hybrid)

+Tip: When using eligible roles in PIM (Privileged Identity Management), it’s recommended to include an Entra ID group, preferably a dynamic group based on your admin naming convention (e.g., ‘adm’), instead of include roles directly to the Conditional Access Policy.
+Also include an Entra ID group with the standard (non-privileged) accounts of the admins, as attackers can often find information online (e.g., LinkedIn) and target them with phishing emails sent to their regular user accounts.

 ### Restrict Access by Network Location
 Implement location-based Conditional Access policies to limit access to specific countries or trusted IP ranges.